no-stack-dub-sack/apexdox-vs-code/README.md

 - **ApexDoc2: Open Docs**: Launch a server on localhost and open the generated documentation.
 - **ApexDoc2: Stub Comment Block**: On the line above a method, class/interface, property, or enum, invoke this command to stub an ApexDoc2 comment based on the current context.
 This command can also be invoked by completion item: type `/**` and press <kbd>Tab</kbd> when prompted.
 The appearance / style of comment stubs can be configured using the settings below.

+## Favicon & Logo Customization
+To use your own favicon and logo (for the sidebar's 'Project Splash'), include files named `logo.png` and `favicon.png` in the `apexdoc2.engine.assets` array in `.vscode/settings.json`.
+This will overwrite the existing files.
+You can read more about this and other ApexDoc2 settings below.

 ## Extension Settings
+The extension's settings can be configured using .vscode/settings.json, which optimally takes advantage of built-in VSCode intellisense.
+Alternatively, if you would like to check your config into source control, and minimize the risk of sharing unwanted VSCode settings across users, you can also use an .apexdocrc (JSON) or apexdoc.yml (YAML) file.
+If multiple configuration files happen to be present, the order of precedence is as follows:
+1. apexdoc2.yml
+2. .apexdoc2rc
+3. settings.json

 ### The ${workspaceFolder} variable
 For any setting that refers to a path on your file system, you can use the variable `${workspaceFolder}` to refer to the root folder of your project.
 If you have a multi-root setup, you can use `${workspaceFolder:directory-name}` to indicate the correct directory.